coenttb/swift-html-to-pdf/README.md

 # HtmlToPdf

-This Swift package extends String with a convenient interface for performantly converting HTML strings into PDF documents on iOS and macOS.
+This Swift package extends String with an easy-to-use interface for performantly converting HTML strings into PDF documents on iOS and macOS.

 ## Features